technicalagilecoach/SudokuSolver/Notes.md

 - perform pruning etc. only based on actually changed cells

 ## Done
+- extend BoxLineReduction to triplets -> code not based on pairs or triplets
 - implement remaining basic strategies (identify relevant puzzles for each)
   - implemented generic solver strategy for naked tuple (used for pairs, triplets and quadruplets)
   - implemented generic solver strategy for hidden tuples (used for pairs, triplets and quadruplets)